 Deck railing not only provides safety in elevated spaces, it’s also an opportunity to add style to your home.
 Consider the pros and cons to four distinctive and iconic railing styles including Chinese Chippendale, Craftsman, Sunbursts and Turned Balusters.

 Chinese Chippendale Deck Railing

-Chippendale style deck railings are a geometric framework that’s both beautiful and stylish.
+Chippendale style deck railing is a geometric framework that’s both beautiful and stylish.
 Named after Thomas Chippendale, a famous English furniture maker, who favored Chinese and Asian designs in his furniture, the Chippendale or "Chippy" as it’s sometimes called consists of repetitive geometric line patterns within a rectangle.
 This complex design came about during the colonial period.
 You’ll see this kind of deck railing on famous buildings like Thomas Jefferson’s Monticello.
 This mathematically complex design hinges on getting the correct diagonal measurement.
 Once drawn, the vertical is established relative to the diagonal measurement.
 The opposing lines make a zig zag shape that turns into a diamond.
 It looks amazing on traditional brick homes.

 - Labor intensive